How to plan your first Disney World or Disneyland vacation

 Lazy river at the Typhoon Lagoon water park (Photo: Walt Disney World)

-With the exception of the Star Wars hotel, all of the on-property Disney World hotels have a pool.
+All of the on-property Disney World and Disneyland hotels have a pool, and sometimes two or three.
 Some are more exciting and elaborate than others, though.
-If your kids love nothing more than to spend hours splashing around at the hotel pool, consider booking a few nights at Disney’s Yacht Club, Disney’s Beach Club, Disney’s Polynesian Village, Disney’s Grand Floridian, or Disney’s Wilderness Lodge
+If your kids love nothing more than to spend hours splashing around at the hotel pool, consider booking a few nights at Disney’s Yacht Club, Disney’s Beach Club, Disney’s Polynesian Village, Disney’s Grand Floridian, or Disney’s Wilderness Lodge.
+The best pool at the Disneyland Resort can be found at the Disneyland Hotel, where the slide is themed to the monorail.

 WATER WORLDS: Tips and Tricks for Visiting Blizzard Beach and Typhoon Lagoon